maykar/compact-custom-header/compact-custom-header/readme.md

 * If you find that the default header appears again (happens especially on mobile when leaving and returning to the app) include the code in each of your views.

 * When changing options in your lovelace config, you may need to do a full browser refresh after to get it to display correctly. ('ctrl + shift + R' on windows).
-A cache clear might help as well.
+Clear your cache and close, then reopen the tab/window.

 * Do not put inside a stack or any other container cards unless using panel view.